Christianization of Lithuania: Christianization by Jogaila and Vytautas

-Władysław II Jagiełło was duly baptised at the Wawel Cathedral in Kraków on 15 February 1386 and became king of Poland.
+Jogaila was duly baptised at the Wawel Cathedral in Kraków on 15 February 1386 and became Władysław II Jagiełło, the King of Poland.
 The royal baptism was followed by the conversion of most of Jogaila's court and knights, as well as Jogaila's brothers Karigaila, Vygantas, Švitrigaila and cousin Vytautas.
 Jogaila sent Dobrogost, Bishop of Poznań, as ambassador to Pope Urban VI with a petition for the erection of an episcopal see at Vilnius and the appointment of Andrzej Jastrzębiec to fill it.

 Jogaila returned to Lithuania in February 1387.
 The baptism of nobles and their peasants was at first carried out in the capital Vilnius and its environs.
 The nobility and some peasants in Aukštaitija were baptized in spring, followed by the rest of the Lithuanian nobility.
-The parishes were established in ethnic Lithuania and the new Vilnius Cathedral was built in 1387 in the site of a demolished pagan temple.
+The parishes were established in ethnic Lithuania and the new Vilnius Cathedral was built in 1387 on the site of a demolished pagan temple.
 According to the information of disputed accuracy provided by Jan Długosz, the first parochial churches were built in Lithuanian pagan towns Vilkmergė, Maišiagala, Lida, Nemenčinė, Medininkai, Kreva, Haina and Abolcy, all belonging to the Jogaila's patrimony.
 Jogaila destroyed the old places of worship: altars, sacred groves, killed grass snakes and other snakes that were regarded as divine guardians of households at the time.
 The papal bull issued by Pope Urban VI on 12 March 1388 has information about destruction of pagan cult objects in Vilnius and provided legal grounds for establishment of the Vilnius Cathedral.
 On 19 April 1389, Pope Urban VI recognized the status of Lithuania as a Roman Catholic state.
 Lithuania was the last state in Europe to be Christianized.